-If you have questions how to access the Grants and Loans Portal, please contact the Community MT Division at doccdd@mt.gov or 406-841-2770 for assistance.
+If you have questions how to access the Grants and Loans Portal, please contact CMT at doccdd@mt.gov or 406-841-2770 for assistance.

-Electronic submission is preferred, but you may also submit your application by firstclass mail or hand delivery to:
+Electronic submission is preferred but you may also submit your application by first class mail or hand delivery to:

-Montana Department of Commerce Community MT Division Community Planning Program 301 S. Park Avenue P.O.
-Box 200523 Helena, MT 59620-0523
+Montana Department of Commerce

+Community Development MT Division

+Community Planning Program

+301 S. Park Avenue - P.O.
+Box 200523

+Helena, MT 59620-0523

-Each application submitted must be complete, including all required contact information, and accompanied by all required supplemental materials.
-Applicants must complete the designation of an environmental certifying official and finding of exemption as provided in exhibits 3-A and 3-B. If an exempt determination cannot be made by the applicant, the applicant must contact Community MT for further assistance.
-Commerce reserves the right to reject ineligible, incomplete or otherwise improper applications.
+Each application submitted must be complete (including all required Contact information) and accompanied by all required supplemental materials.
+Applicants must complete the designation of an environmental certifying official and finding of exemption as provided in exhibit 3-A and 3-B. If an exempt determination cannot be made by the applicant, the applicant must contact CDD-Community MTstaff for further assistance.
+Commerce reserves the right to reject ineligible, incomplete, or otherwise improper applications.

-Applicants are encouraged to contact Community MT with any questions they have concerning application submittal and requirements.
+Applicants are encouraged to contact CDD-Community MTstaff with any questions they have concerning application submittal and requirements.